If Insurance Low-Balls You for a Work Injury, Lawyer Up

 Use these links to jump to different sections:

 - An Overview of Workers’ Compensation Law in Vermont

 - Compromise Settlement: A Final Resolution of a Vermont Workers’ Comp Claim

 - A Vermont Workers’ Comp Lawyer Can Help With a Low Settlement Offer

 Every employee deserves safe, fair working conditions.
 Unfortunately, accidents in the workplace remain a serious public safety concern.
 If you or your loved one was hurt on the job, you have the right to seek no-fault benefits through a workers’ compensation claim.

 “I think a big reason people contact me is the insurance company calls somebody up and says, ‘Hey, I’d like to settle your workers’ comp claim for $5,000.’
 And the workers goes, ‘Hmm, why is this happening?
 Why are they offering me $5,000?’
-Maybe they think that’s a lot of money, and maybe they think it’s a little, but either way they’re suspicious,” says Heidi S. Groff, a workers’ comp attorney at Biggam Fox Skinner law firm in Montpelier, Vermont.
+Maybe they think that’s a lot of money, or maybe they think it’s a little, but either way they’re suspicious,” says Heidi S. Groff, a workers’ comp attorney at Biggam Fox Skinner in Montpelier, Vermont.

 “They have no way to gauge if that’s a good amount or it’s really cheap, and they want to talk to somebody who knows what they should be getting,” she continues.
 “And that’s really smart.”

 In this article, you will find an overview of your right to benefits and your options if the initial offer you receive is a lowball settlement.

 An Overview of Workers’ Compensation Law in Vermont